 Decrypto begins by separating your group of 8 players into two equal teams.
 Both teams attempt to crack the other team’s code while working to protect their own.
 At the start of the game, both teams receive a screen with four words.
 A player then draws a code card and gives clues to help their team guess the correct order without giving their opponents too much information.

 With each round, the game becomes trickier.
 Each team listens and attempts to piece together each scrap of information.
-If the other team can correctly guess the word, they win a point for their team.
+If the other team can correctly guess the order of the words, they win a point for their team.
 If they fail, the opposing team can guess, but if they fail, they get a penalty.
 The game keeps going until one team has two points or two penalties.

 Incan Gold